deib-polimi/SparkCluster/README.md

 - [ ] Detail Ambari installation process
 - [ ] Specify how to run the performance estimator
 - [ ] Complete analyze.sh, installer for log analyzer
+- [ ] Complete point 5
+- [ ] Vagrant and remote version in install.sh